 Career Advisors can help you explore career options, formulate your job search strategy, develop a résumé or curriculum vitae (CV), prepare for interviews, or deal with more general career concerns.
 Career Advisors will assist you in making a plan that fits your career needs and goals.

-For more information, visit career.fsu.edu/Students/Plan-Your-Career or call 850.644.6431.
+For more information, visit career.fsu.edu/ careeradvising or call 850.644.6431.

 For additional assistance, complete the "Choose Your Path" module of ProfessioNole Ready: career.fsu.edu/students/professionoleready.